 Bidhuri took a dig at Kejriwal, saying that people`s loss of faith in their elected representatives had led to the birth of an "anarchic situation" in the country.

-"It was the result of years of loss of people`s faith in their elected representatives that led to the birth of an anarchic situation and the so-called Kejriwals of the country," Bidhuri said today.
+"It was the result of years of loss of people`s faith in their elected representatives that led to the birth of an anarchic situation and the so-called Kejriwals of the country," Bidhuri said on Thursday.